andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-language-notes/strong-weak-and-unowned-sorting-out-arc-and-swift.md

 For many, much of &#8220;memory management&#8221; feels like a huge black box.

-The mystical nature of memory management is exaggerated by the fact that many of the languages we&#8217;re familiar with abstract it away.
-For the most part, we can simply write code and not think too hard about the number of bytes our object instances are using or how they get cleaned up when they&#8217;re done being used.
+The mystical nature of memory management is exaggerated by the fact that many of the languages we're familiar with abstract it away.
+For the most part, we can simply write code and not think too hard about the number of bytes our object instances are using or how they get cleaned up when they're done being used.
 It just works.

 Automatic Reference Counting (ARC) is one of those abstractions over managing memory.
-It&#8217;s the methodology Apple employs to free up memory when class instances are finished using it.
+It's the methodology Apple employs to free up memory when class instances are finished using it.

 ARC _only_ applies to classes (so not structs or enums), because Automatic _Reference_ Counting applies only to _reference Types_.
 Structs & enums are _value_ Types, so ARC does not manage the memory associated with instances of those Types.